rootslab/syllabus/Readme.md

      *
      *  - 'since' indicates the Redis version from which the command is available.
      *
+     *  - 'rtype' is the reply type expected from Redis, when the command will
+     *     be write to socket.
+     *     Redis reply types are:
+     *       - ':' or integer reply.
+     *       - '+' or simple string reply.
+     *       - '$' or bulk string reply.
+     *       - '*' or multibulk reply.
+     *       - '-' or error reply.
+     *
      */
     , info : function ( String cmd )  : Object